How to travel between the Noto Peninsula and Tokyo

 By air

 ANA operates two flights per day between Tokyo's Haneda Airport and Noto Airport.
-Flight duration is about one hour, and the regular one way fare is around 22,000 yen, but discount tickets are usually available for between 13,000 and 17,500 yen.
-With an air pass you can fly for even less.
+Flight duration is about one hour.
+The regular one way fare is around 25,000 yen, but discount tickets are usually available for between 11,000 and 18,000 yen.

 The Noto Peninsula juts out roughly 100 kilometers from Japan's main island of Honshu into the Sea of Japan.
-The cities of Kanazawa and Toyama are located within 20 kilometers of the peninsula's base.
+The cities of Kanazawa, Toyama and Takaoka are located within 20 kilometers of the peninsula's base.

-Public transportation on the Noto Peninsula tends to be infrequent and inconvenient.
+Public transportation on the Noto Peninsula tends to be infrequent and complicated.
 Consequently, a rental car is the recommended means of getting around, as it allows you to explore the scenic coastlines and towns at your own pace.
-Rental car outlets are located in Kanazawa, Toyama, Takaoka and Wakura Onsen, as well as at Noto, Komatsu and Toyama Airports.
+Rental car outlets are located in Kanazawa, Toyama, Takaoka and Wakura Onsen, as well as at Noto, Komatsu and Toyama airports.

 Japan Railways (JR) operates trains as far as Wakura Onsen, from where the Noto Railway leads further to Anamizu Station halfway up the peninsula.
 Railway lines, further extending to Wajima and Suzu near the peninsula's tip, were unfortunately discontinued in 2005.